 II.
-The Attorney General's Investigation Of Qualified Voters For Violating RSA 659:35(I).
+The Attorney General's Investigation Of Qualified Voters For Violating RSA 659:35(I) During The September 9, 2014 Primary Election.

-30. Since HB 366 was passed, the Attorney General's Office has been enforcing RSA 659:35(I) and actively investigating individuals who posted their marked ballots on the Internet, regardless of whether this speech is related to the State's asserted interests in passing the law.
+29. Since HB 366 was passed, the Attorney General's Office has been actively investigating individuals who posted their marked ballots on the Internet following the September 9, 2014 primary election, regardless of whether this speech is related to the State's asserted interests in passing the law-namely, to address vote buying and voter coercion.